bunkahle/PILasOPENCV/README.md

 # Version history:

+2.9: New functions of ImageEnhance Brightness and Contrast implemented

+2.8: In case an image file does not exist which shall be opened there will be an exception raised

 2.7: Bugfix when drawing text and lines or other draw objects the lines were not drawn, fixed

 2.6: Bugfix for method show: Old windows were not deleted so it came to display errors, fixed